Ellimaaac/UWB-Algorithms-on-MATLAB/README.md

 # UWB-Algorithms-on-MATLAB
-Master 1 Internship at Sapienza University in Ultra wideband in the DIET deparment.
+Master 1 Internship at Sapienza University in Ultra wideband in the DIET department.
-# Sources of Informations
+# References
 ## Papers
 Some papers interesting and not it depends on what you search.